 It is unfair and unreal that this sweet boy should have to go through this alone.

-Yes, we as a military family have had lots of practice dealing with life’s “extensions” — BUT THIS SWEET BOY SHOULDN’T HAVE TO.
+Yes, we as a once-military family have had lots of practice dealing with life’s “extensions” — BUT THIS SWEET BOY SHOULDN’T HAVE TO.
 This little boy has waited 10 YEARS for a family.
 He’s been on one decade-long extension to unite with a family who will call him their own.
 Who will run-leap-hug at Gotcha Days and shower love and affection that lasts beyond red-white-and-blue airport photos.